Interactions-Nexus/Nexus-Wiki/guides/staking/minimum-staking-amount.md

 Ex: If a user is staking 50,000 NXS, after a year he reaches 3% stake rate and he unstakes 50% ie 25,000 NXS the stake rate will drop to 1.5% immediately as the stake adjustment is confirmed.

-> Trust earned by staking beyond a year of continuous staking is recorded as `trust`, even though the trust score is limited to 100.
+> Trust earned by staking beyond a year of continuous staking is recorded as *trust* onchain, even though the 'trust score' is limited to 100.
 {.is-info}